 Warm up with a hot drink

 We have several favourites.
 At the Christmas Market on Cours Mirabeau, you will find both mulled wine (vin chaud) and mulled beer (bière chaude).
 Both are good, but our favourite mulled wine can be found at a little “hole-in-the-wall” place called Aux Petits Oignons (2 rue Peyresc).
 We love it because it is made according to a Scandinavian recipe and it has that extra oomph.
-However, it is only being served till the weekend before Christmas.

 If you are not a wine or beer drinker, you might want to try a grog (rum drink) at L’Unic Bar (40 rue Vauvenargues).